Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_da/python.rst

     You should see the output file ``subject_0/photo.jpg`` when the analysis is done.

 #.
-Let's test again on subject 1 with a slurm job
+Let's test again on another subject (i.e. subject 1) with a slurm job

     In the command below, we just make an arbitrary (but sufficient) resource requirement of 10 minutes walltime and 1 GB memory.